idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 It is visible that polynomial chaos surrogate gives the closest results to the reference values.
 The overfitting phenomenon can also be observed, since the increase in the polynomial degree for the regression leads to a decrease in accuracy for both the mean and the standard deviation.
-The histogram of the results is presented in [normal_dist].
+The histogram of the results is presented in [normal_hist].
 It is important to mention that the results for the polynomial regression surrogate were obtained using `max_degree=4`.
 It is apparent that the two methods give similar solutions, however the tails of the Histogram from the polynomial regression are longer.